dltxio/idem-mobile/README.md

 **Note: Data is securely stored on your device.**

 ## Running the app

-To run the application locally by using the expo dev-client Ensure expo-cli@5.4.9 is installed globally
+Ensure the latest version of expo-cli is installed

 ```bash
 yarn
 cd app
 yarn start
 ```
-Open webtools and ensure connection type is tunnel instead of LAN

 Scan QR code on device